josh-wong/music-collection/README.md

 # CD collection

-This repository contains a list of my CD collection.
+This repository contains a list of CDs that I've collected.